 Rawlings woman arrested in alleged child neglect incident

 Aug.
-12—CUMBERLAND — A Rawlings woman was arrested Friday on child neglect charges after she allegedly left her children, ages 11, 7 and 1, unattended for more than an hour while she was at a local methadone clinic, according to the Allegany County Sheriff's Office.
+13—CUMBERLAND, Md. — A Rawlings woman was arrested Friday on child neglect charges after she allegedly left her children, ages 11, 7 and 1, unattended for more than an hour while she was at a local methadone clinic, according to the Allegany County Sheriff's Office.

 An alarm at the residence and a 911 call brought deputies to the scene in the 21400 block of McMullen Highway just before 9 a.m.